- Caulk gun

 Note: You can download Figure B and print it, see the Additional Information section below.

-Step 3: Nail the rails to the wall
+Space and Nail the Rails to the Wall

-Attach rails with two beads of construction adhesive and a 16d finish nail driven at each stud (Photo 6).
+Attach rails with two beads of construction adhesive and a 16d finish nail driven at each stud.
+Start at the bottom and work up.
 Cut rails so that the ends meet at stud centers.
 For better appearance and strength, avoid putting rail joints at plywood seams.

 Use small mounting plates to hold various types of hooks.
 Use large mounting plates to support drawers and bins.